 At a minimum, each transfer chemical container must be labeled with the following:

 - 1. Name of chemical (no abbreviations).

+- 2. Chemical formula.

+- 3. Chemical concentration.

-- 2. Initials of the staff member who prepared the transfer chemical.
+- 4. Initials of the staff member who prepared the transfer chemical.

-- 3. Date of preparation.
+- 5. Date of preparation.

 Solutions mixed in-house should be marked with the following: